tuanminh2917/nhap_mon/README.md

 ### Introduction
-Welcome to our project.
-In this project, we create a website to store movie's excerpt (video and image)
+Welcome to our project!
+In this project, we have created a website to store movie excerpts (videos and images).

+---

-### In this repository (hereinafter called 'repo')
+### In this Repository (hereinafter called 'Repo')
-We uploaded some prominent update version of our project
+We have uploaded some prominent update versions of our project.

+---

 ### Process
-We have developed the 'local' version of the website, which means that:
+We have developed a **local version** of the website, which means:
-    - the database is stored in local device.
+- The database is stored on a local device.
-    - to access the website, you need to type http://localhost:3000 to the domain text-box
+- To access the website, you need to type `http://localhost:3000` in the browser's address bar.

-### To try it, you have to:
+---

+### To Try It, Follow These Steps:
+1. **Download**:
-    - Download _MySQL RDBMS_ (MySQL Server, MySQL Route, MySQL Shell, MySQL Workbench).
+   - _MySQL RDBMS_ (MySQL Server, MySQL Router, MySQL Shell, MySQL Workbench).
+   - _NodeJS_.

+2. **Create a Database**:
-    - Create a database whose name is 'media_management2', you could change the name if you want
+   - Name the database `media_management2`.
+(You can use a different name if you prefer.)
-    - Add the data of the .sql file in the repo to your database (you should choose the newest version)
+   - Import the data from the `.sql` file in this repo into your database (choose the latest version).

-    - Download _NodeJS_
+3. **Download and Extract the Project Files**:
-    - Download one of those .zip files, extract it.
+   - Download one of the `.zip` files available in this repo.
+   - Extract the contents of the file.

+4. **Update Database Connection**:
-    - You have to change the details of `const db = mysql.createConnection()` in _"./Content/dal/dal.js"_ of the obtained folder after extracting to your own MySQL information
+   - Modify the details in the `const db = mysql.createConnection()` section in `./Content/dal/dal.js` to match your MySQL configuration.

+5. **Start the Server**:
+   - Open a terminal.
-    - Use terminal (or something else), navigate to the 'Content' folder of the obtained folder after extracting.
+   - Navigate to the `Content` folder inside the extracted folder.
-    - Type `node server.js` to the terminal
+   - Run the command: `node server.js`.